 (iii) Opportunities for parents or guardians to meet with child care staff members to discuss their children's care and development and to exchange information about the program.

 (g) The standard procedure for parents or guardians to receive a list of contact information for other parents and guardians with children attending the center.
-Only those individuals who indicate on the JFS 01234 "Child Enrollment and Health Information" (rev. 9/2011) that they want their contact information made available should be included on the list.
+Only those individuals who indicate on the JFS 01234 "Child Enrollment and Health Information for Child Care Centers and Type A Homes" (rev. 9/2011) that they want their contact information made available should be included on the list.
 The list shall only be given to parents or guardians of a child who attends the center and individuals associated with the center who request it for center related business.

 (3) Any information provided by the center shall not be in conflict with the licensing rules and shall include at a minimum, the center's: